WilsonPercival/WilsonPercival/Paste image bug/paste_image_bug_eng.md

 ## Steps to reproduce

-1. Создайте новый проект.
+1. Create a new project.
-2. Создайте спрайт.
+2. Create a sprite.
-3. Скопируйте в буфер обмена изображение 50х50 пикселей.
+3. Copy to clipboard an image 50х50 pixels.
-4. Измените холст в редакторе изображений на размер 50х50 пикселей.
+4. Change the canvas size in the image editor to 50х50 pixels.
-5. Увеличьте масштаб так, чтобы видеть только половину области ограничивающего прямоугольника.
+5. Zoom in in a way that you can only see the half of the canvas area.
-6. Вставьте изображение из буфера обмена.
+6. Paste an image from clipboard.

 ## Observed result